Melania Trump asks governors’ spouses to tackle cyberassault

 The first lady’s focus on negative online behavior comes as her husband, President Donald Trump, uses his Twitter account to go after opponents.
 He has spent the days since his acquittal last week in the Senate impeachment trial sending belittling tweets about a handful of lawmakers who voted against him.

-Mrs. Trump in the past has said she is mindful that people are skeptical of her focus on online bullying.
-She also has said she won’t be deterred because her goal is to help children and the next generation.
+Mrs. Trump in the past has said she is mindful that people are skeptical of her focus on online bullying because of her husband’s behavior.
+But she has said she won’t be deterred from her goal of helping children and the next generation.

 “I would like to take this time to ask that you and your spouses consider addressing this issue in your own home states so that no family will have to suffer from a loss like the Smiths,” she told the spouses, who accompanied many of America’s governors to Washington for their annual winter meeting and White House visit.